5 Emerging Data Privacy Trends in 2025

 Start with a privacy notice.
 With it, you’ll inform your employees:

 Can you use the same privacy notice for consumers and employees?
-Unfortunately, you’ll likely need two separate policies.
-In most cases, you’ll be collecting more sensitive data from employees than from your customers.
+Unfortunately, you’re probably looking at two separate policies and procedures.
+In most cases, you’ll be collecting more sensitive information from employees than from your customers.
 Examples include government ID and social security numbers.
 Your customers don’t need to read about the data you collect from your employees, and vice versa, so keep the two policies separate.

 Your employees also have the same rights regarding their data as consumers.
 That means they have the right to access it, correct it, and have it deleted.
 We go into more detail on employee DSARs below.

 Finally, don’t forget about security.
-If a malicious third party accesses the data in an attack that could’ve been prevented by some simple security measures, you might face some hefty fines.
+If a malicious third party accesses the data in an attack that could’ve been prevented by some simple security measures and best practices, you might face some hefty fines and risk your company’s reputation.

 While employees don’t need a specific reason to submit a DSAR, it’s common for employees to submit DSARs in response to some negative career event, such as a termination of contract or when disciplinary action is taken against them.
 The DSAR might be a way to understand why they were fired, for instance.
 Sometimes, disgruntled employees submit DSARs in the hopes they’ll find something they can use to take legal action against the company.